By Priyansh Jun. 04, 2019

 That leaves the support pacers, who are leaders in their own right.
 Bhuvneshwar Kumar’s swing and control is a familiar sight, just like Mohammed Shami’s seam and bustle.
 Like Chahal and Jadeja, the two might be in competition for one spot but whoever plays will be no pushover.
 The pace bowling duo was part of India’s squad for the previous World Cup; they have been around the block for a while.
 Right now, it seems Shami may have the edge over Bhuvneshwar with current form helping the former’s prospects.
 However, the latter is much improved in death overs—a weakness previously—and he could even play as a third seamer if the team’s combination changes.

 Whoever plays, India’s bowling attack is set to be formidable.
 In a tournament that is expected to be dominated by batsmen, it is the Indian bowlers who are likely to make the difference – especially if the fears regarding the batsmen do come true.
-When India’s campaigns starts against South Africa in Southampton on Wednesday, we will know how far from the truth lies the pre-tournament assessment.
-It is not the most helpful ground for bowlers and they could be tested severely.

 But if there is anything that we have learnt in recent years, it is that the Indian bowlers are now condition-proof.
 They can excel anywhere and everywhere.
 Gone are the days when only the willow used to talk the loudest.
 Now it is time for the white leather balls to sing(e).

 Priyansh is an independent writer in New Delhi, looking for the intersections between sport, politics, and culture.
 His keen interest in sociology comes handy.
 When not working, he is busy preparing himself to work.
 He tweets @Privaricate.